dmarch/abigoos/README.md

 # abigoos
 Integraton of Animal-Borne Instruments into Global Ocean Observing Systems

-This repository provides the R code that accompanies the article "Monitoring the oceans with animal-borne platforms to complement global ocean observing systems"
+This repository provides the R code that accompanies the article "Biologging in under-sampled regions of the global ocean"